-Within the Upper Columbia River Basin, the furthest upstream and northern-most extent of currently accessible anadromous salmonid habitat is found in the Okanogan River.
-The Okanogan Basin Monitoring and Evaluation Program (OBMEP) conducted status and trend monitoring from 2004 through 2019 to evaluate viable salmonid population (VSP) criteria (abundance, productivity, spatial structure, and diversity) and identify limiting habitat factors in the Okanogan subbasin.
+Within the Upper Columbia River Basin, the furthest upstream and northern-most extent of currently accessible anadromous salmonid habitat is found in the Okanogan River system.
+The Okanogan Basin Monitoring and Evaluation Program (OBMEP) conducted status and trend monitoring from 2004 through 2020 to evaluate viable salmonid population (VSP) criteria (abundance, productivity, spatial structure, and diversity) and identify limiting habitat factors in the Okanogan subbasin.
 Monitoring efforts primarily focused on summer steelhead Oncorhynchus mykiss, which are listed under the Endangered Species Act (ESA) as "threatened" as part of the Upper Columbia River Evolutionary Significant Unit (ESU).
-In 2019, it was estimated that 473 summer steelhead (306 hatchery origin and 167 natural-origin) spawned in the Okanogan subbasin, which was the second lowest total return since the monitoring project began in 2005.
-The lowest return occurred the previous year in 2018, with a total of 453 steelhead.
-Over the previous 14 years of monitoring (2005 through 2018), the average number of adult steelhead spawners in the Okanogan subbasin was 1,622 (geomean = 1,456).
-The average number of natural-origin spawning steelhead was 289 (geomean = 256).
-Although the proportion of natural-origin steelhead spawning in the Okanogan River subbasin has slightly trended upward since data collection began in 2005, the minimum abundance threshold for natural origin spawners was not reached.
+In 2020, it was estimated that 374 summer steelhead (114 hatchery origin and 260 natural origin) spawned in the Okanogan subbasin, which is the lowest total return since the monitoring project began in 2005 (Table 2).
+Over the past 16 years of monitoring (2005 through 2020), the average number of adult steelhead spawners in the Okanogan subbasin was 1,472 (geomean = 1,247).
+The average number of natural-origin spawning steelhead was 287 (geomean = 250).
+Although the proportion of natural-origin steelhead spawning in the Okanogan River subbasin has slightly trended upward since data collection began in 2005, peaking in 2020 with 0.70, the minimum abundance threshold for natural origin spawners was not reached.
 Distribution of adult steelhead spawning within the subbasin has varied by survey reach, subwatershed, origin (natural or hatchery), and year, and was largely influenced by snowpack and spring discharge patterns.

-An estimated 10,705 (95%CL=8,342 to 13,068) natural origin juvenile steelhead outmigrated from creeks in the Washington State portion of the subbasin in 2019.
-The majority of the outmigrants were produced in Salmon Creek (6,578 ± 990), Lower Omak Creek (1,376 ± 638), and Tonasket Creek (1,178 ± 296).
-The number of estimated outmigrants in 2019 was the lowest since current estimate methodology began in 2013.
-Yearling Chinook Oncorhynchus tshawytscha (most likely Spring Chinook) were first observed in small numbers in Okanogan tributaries in 2016 and have increased every year up to an estimated 2,352 (95%CL=1,991 to 2,713) in the fall of 2019.
-From the fall of 2018 to the spring of 2019, an estimated 1,059 (95%CL= 732 to 1,386) yearling Spring Chinook outmigrated from Aeneas, Loup Loup, Omak, Salmon and Wanacut Creeks, with more than 80 percent attributed to Salmon Creek.
+An estimated 7,651 (95%CL=5,987 to 9,315) natural origin juvenile steelhead outmigrated from creeks in the Washington State portion of the subbasin in 2020.
+The majority of the outmigrants were produced in Salmon Creek (5,357 ± 1,003) and Lower Omak Creek (1,251 ± 298).
+The number of estimated outmigrants in 2020 was the lowest since current estimate methodology began in 2013.
+Yearling Chinook Oncorhynchus tshawytscha (most likely Spring Chinook) were first observed in small numbers in Okanogan tributaries in 2016 and have increased every year up to an estimated 2,352 (95%CL=1,991 to 2,713) in 2019.
+In the fall of 2020, that number fell to only 158 in all sampled tributaries.
+From the fall of 2019 to the spring of 2020, an estimated 1,212 (95%CL= 1,037 to 1,388) yearling Spring Chinook outmigrated from Aeneas, Loup Loup, Omak, Salmon and Wanacut Creeks, with more than 70 percent attributed to Loup Loup Creek.
 This information will be critical to documenting the success of the experimental reintroduction of Spring Chinook in the Okanogan subbasin.